-How to Speed Up Your Older Computer: Five Options
+Five Options to Speed Up Your Older Computer

-Question: What is the best method to increase speed and avoid “XXX not responding” from anything I try to open on my older computer, a Lenovo laptop which has 4 GB with 3.6 used (my newer one with 8 is blazing fast).
+Question: What is the best method to increase speed and avoid “XXX not responding” from anything I try to open on my older computer.
 It can be very slow.
-This happens usually when I first start it up or after it has been on awhile.
-Are there file or programs I could safely delete or move to an external drive to increase efficiency?
+This happens usually when I first start it up or after it has been on for a while.
+Are there files or programs I could safely delete or move to an external drive to increase efficiency?
 Thanks!

 You’re not alone.
 Many people with older computers face this struggle.
-The machine they’ve been carefully using for years seems to get slower and slower over time, with each subsequent update of operating system and/or applications.
+The machine they’ve been using for years seems to get slower and slower with each subsequent update of the operating system and/or applications.

 TL;DR: